Ted Nelson: ZigZag

 As of 2011, Nelson was working on a new information structure, ZigZag, which is described on the Xanadu project website, which also hosts two versions of the Xanadu code.
 He also developed XanaduSpace, a system for the exploration of connected parallel documents (an early version of this software may be freely downloaded).

 Influence and recognition

 In January 1988 Byte magazine published an article about Nelson's ideas, titled "Managing Immense Storage".
-This stimulated discussions within the computer industry, and encouraged people to experiment with Hypertext features.

 In 1998, at the Seventh WWW Conference in Brisbane, Australia, Nelson was awarded the Yuri Rubinsky Memorial Award.

 In 2001, he was knighted by France as Officier des Arts et Lettres.
 In 2007, he celebrated his 70th birthday by giving an invited lecture at the University of Southampton.
 In 2014, ACM SIGCHI honored him with a Special Recognition Award.

+In 2014, Nelson was conferred with a Doctor of Science degree, honoris causa, by Chapman University.
+The ceremony took place during the 'Intertwingled' conference, featuring Nelson and other prominent figures in the field, including Apple Computer founder Steve Wozniak and former Association for Computing Machinery president Wendy Hall.
+At the conference, Nelson stated confidence in the potential of his Xanadu system, saying 'The world would have been a better place if I had succeeded, but I ain't dead yet.'

 Neologisms

 Nelson is credited with coining several new words that have come into common usage especially in the world of computing.
 Among them are: